LE-HU/log_parser/README.md

   6. /about ..........21 unique views
 ```

+## Development
+App includes couple gems inside `Gemfile` to help with development.

 ## Run tests

-In order to run RSpec tests one needs to execute
+In order to run RSpec tests one needs to execute:

 *RubyGems + bundler gem required*
 ```bash